LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/property.md

 Relationships in USD are used to encode prim path to prim path connections.
 They can be in the form of `single` -> `single` prim path or `single` -> `multiple` primpaths.

 Technically relationships can also target properties (because they encode `Sdf.Path` objects), I'm not aware of it being used other than to target other collection properties.
+The paths must always be absolute (we'll get an error otherwise).

 Relationships are [list-editable](../composition/listeditableops.md), this is often not used, as a more explicit behavior is favoured.